|Nutrition Facts (per serving)|

 Spam fried rice is a delicious and easy takeout-inspired dish.
 It’s the perfect recipe for using up leftover rice and a great way to incorporate veggie odds and ends—you can easily replace the peas and carrots with anything you have in the fridge (or swap in canned versions).
 Broccoli, peppers, corn, and green beans are all great additions.

 We love how the spam tastes in this dish.
-It gets crispy in the pan before it'ss added in at the last minute for a kick of salty, meaty goodness.
+It gets crispy in the pan before it's added in at the last minute for a kick of salty, meaty goodness.
 It’s similar to pork fried rice without having to prepare the pork.

-This dish can be served as a side dish with other take out favorites like General Tso’s chicken or you can have it as a complete meal.
+This dish can be served as a side dish with other takeout favorites like General Tso’s chicken, or you can have it as a complete meal.
 It reheats super well and makes for great leftovers.

-- 2 tablespoons vegetable oil (divided)
+2 tablespoons vegetable oil, divided

 1 tablespoon butter

-- 1/2 cup frozen peas
+1/2 cup frozen peas

-- 3 cups cooked day-old white rice
+3 cups day-old white rice

-- 1 tablespoon rice vinegar
+1 tablespoon rice vinegar

-- 1 1/2 tablespoons soy sauce
+1 1/2 tablespoons soy sauce

-- 1 tablespoon brown sugar
+1 tablespoon brown sugar